MARKETING FOR SME'S - ARE YOU LISTENING TO YOUR CUSTOMERS?

 In the past, marketing communications were simply a one-way line from company to consumer.
 It was something left to chance, with a company putting out a message that they hoped would connect with customers.
 There was no way of gauging whether this message was working or not, and no way of refining it or tailoring it to the customer’s need.
 In short, it was vague, unfocused, and hopelessly out-of-alignment with customer beliefs, values, and perceptions.

 Modern methods of marketing communications revolve around a feedback-like loop:

-This line of communication will then repeat, getting stronger and more precise every time.
-As well as improving communications and services, it serves to accentuate and strengthen the bond between brand and consumer as the organisation actively strives to meet their needs.
+This line of communication will then be repeated, getting stronger and more precise every time as well as improving communications and services.
+It serves to accentuate and strengthen the bond between brand and consumer as the organisation actively strives to meet their needs.

 COLLECTING AND GAUGING FEEDBACK